 It was under the leadership of Ban Ki-moon, the former Director-General, that the United Nations adopted a comprehensive programme of sustainable development goals, or SDGs as they are sometimes called.
-They built upon a previous framework for sustainable development entitled 'The Future We Want' which was a non-binding commitment that was the product of the UN's Rio Conference in 2012.
+They built upon a previous framework for sustainable development entitled 'The Future We Want', which was a non-binding commitment and product of the UN's 2012 Rio Conference.
 Some in the UN, including Ki-moon, saw that this was not enough and continued to press the matter.

 Furthermore, a national plan of action must be developed with establishes targets against any budgetary considerations.
 Part of the 17th SDG is to promote international action and this can be seen in the way that richer countries are encouraged to seek out partners.
 This is because it was thought from the outset that poorer countries would need the support of more affluent nations in order meet all of their commitments under the programme.

 As you might expect, these countries and others like them, such as Spain, Japan and Denmark, were all categorised as 70 or above.
 When they measured their performance across all 17 goals – some which they might have been meeting due to EU policy directives anyway, thereby giving them a head start over other countries –European countries did especially well.
-Sweden was found to be the best performing nation with an index of 84.5 overall.
+Sweden was found to be the best-performing nation with an index of 84.5.
 Canada was the top country outside of the EU, in 13th place with an index of 76.8.

 Ed Gould is a UK-based journalist and freelance writer.
 He is a practitioner of Reiki.